Do dogs' teeth fall out?

 As pups grow, their deciduous teeth erupt first.
 Later, on their way to becoming adult dogs, the roots of their deciduous teeth are absorbed and they fall out.
 Absorption is triggered by the permanent teeth growing underneath.

 Puppies are born without teeth, just like human babies.
 Their baby teeth start to erupt around 4 weeks give or take a week either way.

 At this young age puppies have very weak jaws and to compensate for this Mother Nature has given them razor sharp teeth.
-In the wild, razor sharp teeth have their advantages for learning to rip meat, but for suckling Mums, puppies' sharp teeth are very uncomfortable.
+In the wild, razor sharp teeth have their advantages for learning to rip meat, but for suckling Mums, puppies' sharp teeth are obviously very painful and uncomfortable.

-Owners need to be aware of this fact and assist the Mums to wean their pups by offering puppies soft puppy food and gradually increasing this to solid food.
+Owners need to be aware of this fact and assist the Mamma dogs to wean their pups by offering the puppies soft food and gradually increasing this to solid foods.

 Losing deciduous teeth (aka primary, baby, milk, or puppy teeth)

 Pups loose their incisors or front teeth first, followed by their premolars.
 The last teeth to fall out are canines.
 Keeping their canines until last is designed by nature to perform 2 very important functions: